maximecb/noisecraft/README.md

 I would like to use a multi-page design, as opposed to a single-page app.
 This means the New, Help and Browse links will open new tabs.
-This will avoid the users accidentally losing their work when clicking other tabs, and make it possible for us to send new users direct links to the browse and help pages, for example.
+This will avoid the users accidentally losing their work when clicking other tabs, and make it possible for us to send new users direct links to the Browse and Help pages, for example.

 The user-interface uses an immediate-mode GUI.
 That is, the UI gets redrawn every time an action is performed on the model.
 This makes it trivial to implement features such